ashishvermapu/spring-boot-cosmosdb/README.md

 # Introduction
-This is dummy springboot project which can be used a modified to do experiments.
+This project uses cosmos db SQL container/database.
+It demonstrates how cosmos db can be used with springboot.
-This with the help of a pipeline in Azure can be converted into a docker image which can be used to deploy on kubernetes or docker rutime.

 # Getting Started
 1. Clone the project to your local.
-2. Modify it as per your requirements
+2. Create a comsos db account; SQL API based database & container.
+    - Database Name : "TMUsers" (This will be added to the application.yml file)
+    - URI : Read/Write URI to the cosmosdb account; update in applicaiton.yml
+    - Key : Read/Write key to the cosmosdb account; update in application.yml
+    - Continer Name : "tmusers" If container is missing, applicaiton will create new container.
 3. Use Build and Test section to build and use for your testing.
-4. If you want to keep changes for future then check in a different branch.

 # Build and Test
 1. Do a maven install